 -It kills good bacteria, which allows bad bacteria to proliferate.
 Good bacteria are essential for gut and immune function.

 Knowing all this, it’s not at all coincidental that bacterial killers like botulism are reaching peak records on American farms in both livestock and the farmers themselves.

 GMOs and Glyphosate

 These two states operate in tandem.
 To work with glyphosate, crops need to have already been genetically modified to resist glyphosate’s killer instincts.
 This is what it means to be “Roundup-Ready.”
 Staggeringly, about 80% of crops globally are Roundup-Ready, specifically corn, soy, sugar beets, canola, and alfalfa crops.
-What you really need to know is that almost all of these are ingredients in commercial kibbles!
-Even fresh meats raised domestically to make beef, pork, and poultry products have all been born and raised on glypho-Satan.
+What you really need to know is that almost all of these are dog food ingredients in commercial kibbles!
+Even fresh meats raised domestically to make beef, pork, and poultry products have all been born and raised on glyph-Satan.

 Let’s Be Clear on the Dangers of the Global Economic Glyphosate Addiction